Glossary of Terms

 American Psychological Association (APA) - The leading scientific and professional organization representing psychology in the United States.

-CME Administrative Lead - Staff member identified by departmental leadership to liaise with the central Office of Continuing Medical Education and Lifelong Learning and local CME staff.
-CME Administrative Leads participate in quarterly meetings, receive targeted training, and are expected to act as a departmental CME resource.
+CME Super User - Staff member identified by departmental leadership to liaise with the central Office of Continuing Medical Education and Lifelong Learning and local CME staff.
+Super Users participate in quarterly meetings, receive targeted training, and are expected to act as a departmental CME resource.

 CME Faculty Lead - Faculty member selected by the Department Chair to identify, prioritize, and oversee all CME offerings within the department.
 The faculty lead is a member of the medical school CME advisory committee.